SingleAccretion/Dotnet-Runtime.Dev/README.md

 3) `-ilc`: whether to update the ILC core root.
 Note this refers to the RyuJit-LLVM runtimelab branch.
 Off by default.
 4) `-mono`: whether to update the Mono core root (CoreCLR core root with the runtime binaries replaced with their Mono equivalents).
 Off by default.

-#### `update-jit.ps1` - "update" the Jit in the custom core root
+#### `update-jit.ps1` - update the Jits in custom core roots

 Builds and copies the Jits from `runtime`'s artifacts to their location in the custom core root(s).
 This is the workhorse script in the workflow, it is expected to be used alongside editing the source code, to test the resulting binaries.

 Parameters:
-1) `-hostArch`: the architercture of the Jits to build.
+1) `-hostArch|-a`: the architercture of the Jits to build.
 Default is `x64`.
 2) `-all`: whether to build "all" of the Jits (i. e. `clr.alljits`).
 By default, only the `clr.jit` subset is built.
 3) `-release|-r`: whether to build the Jits in `Release` configuration.
 By default, `Checked` and `Debug` Jits are built.
 4) `-refreshPdb|-p`: whether to regenerate the PDB files from scratch during the build.
 By default, the incremental build "appends" debugging information to the existing files, which can cause confusion in certain scenarios.
 5) `-updateBaseJits|-b`: whether to make the built Jits "base" (copy them to the "base Jits" directory with `save-base-jits.ps1`).
-This is a very useful option when the "base" being diffed against (say, via SPMI) is not the same as the `HEAD` of `runtime-base` (which is intended to always be in sync with the `HEAD` of the remote fork and be updated infrequently).
+This is a very useful option when the "base" being diffed against (say, via SPMI) is not the same as the `HEAD` of `runtime-base` (which is intended to always be in sync with the `HEAD` of the remote fork and only infrequently updated).
 In such a case, the common sequence of actions to perform is the following:
    - `git rebase main -i` and `break` after the intended "base" commit.
    - `update-jit -b [-all]`
    - `git rebase --continue`
    - `update-jit [-all]`
-   - Run `diff-mem`, `pin`, `spmi`, etc.
+   - Run `diff-mem.ps1`, `pin.ps1`, `spmi.ps1`, etc.
 6) `-llvmRyuJit`: whether to build and update the Jit associated with the RyuJit-LLVM runtimelab branch.
 7) `-cg2`: whether to update the CG2 custom core root.
 Note this is off by default.
 8) `-pgo`: whether to apply native PGO to the built Jits.
 By default, `Release` Jits are built with PGO off, to make PIN diffs reliable.